Fasting is often called a “water-diet” because the basic principle is to abstain from food, and drink only water for a certain period of time.

 To prepare for a fast and avoid shocking the body, begin to reduce food intake on the days preceding the fast.
 Even for a short fast allow one or two days with a fruit diet before starting the fast, so that the body will understand what is going on.
 This will soften the transition and lessen the cleansing reaction.
 It is always safer and more beneficial to go step by step rather than rushing into drastic changes in your food intake.

-Cleansing Reactions and Symptoms that May Occur During a Fast
+Cleansing Reactions and Symptoms that May Occur When Fasting

 During the fast, depending on your general condition, there may occur unpleasant symptoms such as headaches, fever, skin rashes, pimples, mucous production, frequent urination, increased sweating, and foul body odor.
 These are typical cleansing reactions and are due to the fact that the bowels, kidneys, lungs, and skin are working harder to eliminate the accumulated toxins.